YuanEldaif/YuanDu-Netlify/content/home/slider.md

 [[item]]
 #  title = ""
-  content = "The fear of the LORD is the beginning of knowledge: but fools despise wisdom and instruction." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "You will know the truth, and the truth will set you free." align = "center"  # Choose `center`, `left`, or `right`.

 # Overlay a color or image (optional).